Using GPO or Registry, you can configure Windows to auto lock itself after inactivity or a user not using the computer for some time. Here's how.

-You can easily lock Windows 10 in quite a number of ways.
-Though not hard, locking Windows 10 computer is still a manual action.
+You can lock a Windows PC in a number of ways.
+Though not hard, locking Windows 10 is still a manual action.
 If you want to, you can configure Windows 10 to lock automatically after inactivity.
-You can specify the inactivity time like ten minutes, fifteen minutes, etc. If you frequently find yourself moving away from your computer then locking Windows automatically is quite useful and secure too.
-So, let me show you how.
+You can specify the inactivity time like ten minutes, fifteen minutes, etc. If you find yourself frequently moving away from your computer then auto-locking Windows is quite useful and secure too.

 Registry Method to Automatically Lock Windows 10 After Inactivity